12Mosch/File-Content-Aggregator/docs/user-guide.md

   - `Light`: Light background, dark text.
   - `Dark`: Dark background, light text.
   - `System Default`: Automatically matches your operating system's light/dark mode setting.
+- **Default Export Format:** Choose the format (TXT, CSV, JSON, MD) that will be selected by default when copying or exporting results.
+TXT is the initial default.

 ## Troubleshooting